 - (1) Mechanical processing of permitted recyclable materials is limited to crushing, bailing, and shredding. - (2) Materials stored at this use must be removed at least once a week or before reaching capacity.
-The facilities must be maintained in proper repair and the exterior must have a neat and clean appearance. - (3) The maximum floor area may be established in the ordinance granting the SUP. - (4) No more than one recycling use is permitted on a building site.

-- (5) This use must be located at least 1,000 feet from another recycling use.
+The facilities must be maintained in proper repair and the exterior must have a neat and clean appearance. - (3) The maximum floor area may be established in the ordinance granting the SUP. - (4) No more than one recycling use is permitted on a building site. - (5) This use must be located at least 1,000 feet from another recycling use.
 Measurements of distance under this paragraph are taken radially.
-"Radial" measurement means a measurement taken along the shortest distance between the nearest point of the building sites where recycling uses are located.
-This use is considered a recycling use for spacing requirements. - (6) The collection of hazardous waste, as defined in Section 51A-4.206(4)(A)(iii), is prohibited. - (7) An SUP for this use may not be granted for more than a two-year period.
+"Radial" measurement means a measurement taken along the shortest distance between the nearest point of the building sites where recycling uses are located.- This use is considered a recycling use for spacing requirements.

+- (6) The collection of hazardous waste, as defined in Section 51A-4.206(4)(A)(iii), is prohibited. - (7) An SUP for this use may not be granted for more than a two-year period.(Ord.
+29197)

 SEC.
-51P-317.111.
+51P-317.118.
 ACCESSORY DWELLING UNIT (ADU)

 - (a) Definition.
 ACCESSORY DWELLING UNIT (ADU) means a rentable additional dwelling unit, subordinate to the main unit, located on a building site with a single family use. - (b) An accessory dwelling unit may not be sold separately from the main building. - (1) Yard, lot, and space regulations: - (A) In general.
-Except as provided in this subsection, the yard, lot, and space regulations of the underlying zoning remain in effect. - (B) Side and rear yard. - (i) If the structure containing the accessory dwelling unit is less than 15 feet in height and is located in the rear 30 percent of the lot, minimum side yard is three feet. - (ii) If the structure containing the accessory dwelling unit is less than 15 feet in height, minimum rear yard is three feet. - (iii) Structures 15 feet or more in height containing accessory dwelling units must comply with the side and rear yard setbacks of the base zoning. - (C) Floor area. - (i) Detached accessory dwelling unit. - (aa) Minimum floor area is 200 square feet. - (bb) Maximum floor area is the greater of 700 square feet or 25 percent of the main structure.
+Except as provided in this subsection, the yard, lot, and space regulations of the underlying zoning remain in effect. - (B) Side and rear yard. - (i) If the structure containing the accessory dwelling unit is less than 15 feet in height and is located in the rear 30 percent of the lot, minimum side yard is three feet. - (ii) If the structure containing the accessory dwelling unit is less than 15 feet in height, minimum rear yard is three feet. - (iii) Structures 15 feet or more in height containing accessory dwelling units must comply with the side and rear yard setbacks of the base zoning.

+(C) Floor area.

-(ii) Attached accessory dwelling unit.
-Maximum floor area is the greater of 700 square feet or 25 percent of the main use.
+- (i) Detached accessory dwelling unit. - (aa) Minimum floor area is 200 square feet. - (bb) Maximum floor area is the greater of 700 square feet or 25 percent of the main structure.